-Schedule of Matters Reserved to the Board

-- 1. Structure and governance of the trust, including regulation, control and approval of Standing Orders and documents incorporated into the Standing Orders: - 1.1.
-Approve, including variations to: - 1.1.1.
-Standing Orders for the regulation of its proceedings and business. - 1.1.2. this Schedule of matters reserved to the Trust Board. - 1.1.3.
-Standing Financial Instructions - 1.1.4.
-Scheme of Delegation, including financial limits in delegations, from the Trust Board to officers of the trust. - 1.1.5. suspension of Standing Orders - 1.2.
-Determine the frequency and function of Trust Board meetings, including: - 1.2.1. administration of public and private agendas of Board meetings - 1.2.2. calling extraordinary meetings of the Board - 1.3.
-Ratify the exercise of emergency powers by the Chair and Chief Executive - 1.4.
-Establish Board committees including those which the trust is required to establish by the Secretary of State for Health or other regulation; and: - 1.4.1. delegate functions from the Board to the committees - 1.4.2. delegate functions from the Board to a director or officer of the trust - 1.4.3. approve the appointment of members of any committee of the Trust Board or the appointment of representatives on outside bodies - 1.4.4. receive reports from Board committees and take appropriate action in response to those reports - 1.4.5. confirm the recommendations of the committees which do not have executive decision making powers - 1.4.6. approve terms of reference and reporting arrangements of committees - 1.4.7. approve delegation of powers from Board committees to sub-committees - 1.5.
-Approve and adopt the organisational structures, processes and procedures to facilitate the discharge of business by the trust; and modifications thereto. - 1.5.1.
-Appoint the Chief Executive - 1.5.2.
-Appoint the Executive Directors - 1.6.
-Require, from directors and officers, the declaration of any interests which might conflict with those of the trust; and consider the potential impact of the declared interests - 1.7.
-Agree and oversee the approach to disciplining directors who are in breach of statutory requirements or the trust's Standing Orders.
+Schedule of Matters Reserved to the Board 1. ure and governance of the trust, including regulation, control and approval nding Orders and documents incorporated into the Standing Orders: 1.1.
+Approve, including variations to: 1.1.1.
+Standing Orders for the regulation of its proceedings and business.
+1.1.2. this Schedule of matters reserved to the Trust Board.
+1.1.3.
+Standing Financial Instructions 1.1.4.
+Scheme of Delegation, including financial limits in delegations, from the Trust Board to officers of the trust.
+1.1.5. suspension of Standing Orders 1.2.
+Determine the frequency and function of Trust Board meetings, including: 1.2.1. administration of public and private agendas of Board meetings1.2.2. calling extraordinary meetings of the Board 1.3.
+Ratify the exercise of emergency powers by the Chair and Chief Executive 1.4. lish by Establish Board committees including those which the trust is required to estab- the Secretary of State for Health or other regulation ; and: 1.4.1. delegate functions from the Board to the committees 1.4.2. delegate functions from the Board to a director or officer of the trust 1.4.3. approve the appointment of members of any committee of the Trust Board or the appointment of representatives on outside bodies 1.4.4. receive reports from Board committees and take appropriate action in response to those reports 1.4.5. confirm the recommendations of the committees which do not have exec- utive decision making powers1.4.6. approve terms of reference and reporting arrangements of committees1.4.7. approve delegation of powers from Board committees to sub- committees 1.5. facilita Approve and adopt the organisational structures, processes and procedures to te the discharge of business by the trust; and modifications thereto.
+1.5.1.
+Appoint the Chief Executive1.5.2.
+Appoint the Executive Directors 1.6. conflic Require, from directors and officers, the declaration of any interests which might t with those of the trust; and consider the potential impact of the declared interests 1.7. statuto Agree and oversee the approach to disciplining directors who are in breach of ory requirements or the trust's Standing Orders.

-- 1.8.
-Approve the disciplinary procedure for officers of the trust. - 1.9.
-Approve arrangements for dealing with and responding to complaints. - 1.10.
-Approve arrangements relating to the discharge of the trust's responsibilities as a corporate trustee for charitable funds held on trust. - 1.11.
+1.8.
+Approve the disciplinary procedure for officers of the trust.

+1.9.
+Approve arrangements for dealing with and responding to complaints.

+1.10.
+Approve arrangements relating to the discharge of the trust's responsibilities as a corporate trustee for charitable funds held on trust.

+1.11.
 Approve arrangements relating to the discharge of the trust's responsibilities as a bailee for patients' property.